-We’ve worked with many people who have had a pest issue, such as ticks, fleas, roaches, bed bugs, rodents, termites, etc. and they try to fix the problem themselves.
-They might do online research or look at products at a local store about how to take care of the pest problem on their own.
+We’ve worked with many customers who have had a pest issue, such as ticks, fleas, roaches, bed bugs, rodents, termites, etc. and they try to fix the problem themselves.
+They might do online research or look at products at a local store to try and figure out how to take care of the pest problem on their own.
 They proceed with excitement from what little knowledge they have and are positive that they can handle the issue.
 They spend precious time, money, and resources only to become frustrated and defeated.
-Lots of the time they barely read the label so they aren’t properly using the products.
-More importantly, they don’t know how to properly protect themselves and others from undue harm.
+Often, they barely read the label so they aren’t properly using the products.
+More importantly, they don’t know how to protect themselves and others from undue harm.
 After all, these are chemicals and must be used safely.

 Also, the more time a pest problem goes untreated properly, the worse it can become.
 After a period of time, when the problem isn’t getting any better, you finally call a professional.
-More often than not the professional you call not only has to fix the issue, but has to overcome the obstacles created by the whatever products the client may have used which may have made the pest issue worse.
+More often than not the professional you call not only has to fix the pest control problem, but also overcome the mistakes that were made which may have made the pest issue worse.

 For example, a homeowner might use a product that is a repellent.
 A repellant causes the pests to scatter all over the place when a non-repellent product would have contained and eliminated the issue in a timely and efficient manner.

 Pest control professionals make it look easy because we have access to the proper training and the experience to handle any issues that you might have.
 And similarly, if I’m honest, I thought that I knew how to paint a wall myself until I hired a professional painter and I realized that it’s best to leave that task to an expert!

 2. What’s the difference between commercial pest control chemicals and what consumers can buy?